 Alternatives To Vinegar for Egg Dying

-You can use lemon or lime juice as a replacement for vinegar in egg dye recipes.
+You can use lemon juice or lime juice as a replacement for vinegar in egg dye recipes.
 This is a 1:1 ratio meaning if a recipe calls for 1 teaspoon of vinegar, use 1 teaspoon of lemon or lime juice instead.

 How To Make The Perfect Hard Boiled Eggs

-I have several methods for making hard boiled eggs and each one is personal preference.
 My personal favorite is the Instant Pot Hard Boiled Eggs Method because you can have the perfect hard boiled eggs with the 5-5-5 method.
+I also love the Air Fryer Hard Boiled Eggs method too!

 How to Make Hard Boiled Eggs In The Oven: